YFull Tree below). R-Y46 is our downstream terminal SNP, or the most recent

 among all Haplogroups.

-The individuals with whom we share Y-SNPs R-Y47 and R-Y46 are either living in South Asia or are South Asian
+The individuals with whom we share Y-SNPs R-Y47 (except for one Y47 who lives

+in Bahrain) and R-Y46 are either living in South Asia (India) or are South Asian

-Thus, we share common ancestors with these folks who have tested positive
+with these folks who have tested positive for R-Y46 and R-Y47.

 The current estimate of the time frame for the most recent common ancestor

 (TMRCA) for R-Y46 is approximately 3,100 years before present (ybp).

 both SNPs and STRs in the future.

 within the past 300 years: A physical description of Peter Arterburn